brainboxdotcc/DPP/docpages/02_build.md

 Of course, this is just a proof of concept - you should really use a more robust build system like GNU `make` or [`cmake`](@ref buildcmake).

+If you are having trouble setting up CMake, you can try [our template bot](https://github.com/brainboxdotcc/templatebot).

 **Have fun!**

 \page buildfreebsd Building on FreeBSD